Blady-Com/QtAda6/readme.md

 - Only QtCore, QtGui and QtWidgets are provided
 - Signal, composed types, multi-inheritance and so on are not or partially translated
-- Class inheritance is not available on Ada side
+- Class inheritance is not fully available on Ada side (a workaround call Python code)
 - No memory management

 ## Get involved